theralaarunkumar/Hackathon/README.md

+🚀 CortexFlow AI – Intelligent Productivity & Workflow Automation
+Transform unstructured information into actionable workflows using AI.

+📌 Overview
-CortexFlow AI is a multi-agent AI-powered productivity assistant that converts documents, meeting notes, and project inputs into:
+CortexFlow AI is an intelligent productivity assistant that converts documents, meeting notes, and project inputs into structured tasks, workflows, and execution plans using AI.
-✅ Structured tasks
-🔄 Automated workflows
-📊 Priority insights
-📅 Smart schedules
-📧 Follow-up email drafts

-It helps professionals and students save time, reduce manual effort, and improve productivity.

-🎯 Problem Statement
+🎯 Problem
-Modern professionals face:

-Information overload from documents, emails, and meetings Manual effort to extract tasks and organize workflows Lack of intelligent automation in productivity tools
+Information overload from documents and meetings Manual effort to extract tasks and organize workflows Inefficient productivity tools

-📉 Result: Time wasted, missed tasks, and inefficient workflows
+💡 Solution

-Unstructured Input
+Input (Notes / Document)
         ↓
 AI Analysis
         ↓